Obituary of Susanne Francoeur

 While living in Italy, she attended courses in Art History at the University of Rome, and this sparked an intense, latent interest in the subject.

 Upon returning to New York, she entered Hunter College from which she received her B.A. summa cum laude in Art History.
 In 1980 she and her husband moved to Japan where she entered Sophia University in Tokyo from which she received her M.A. with distinction in Asian Art in 1985.
 She traveled throughout Asia visiting various historically and culturally significant sites in China, Korea, Indonesia, Viet Nam, Thailand, Burma and Nepal.

 In 1985, after 5½ years in Tokyo, she returned to New York where she entered Columbia University to pursue a Doctorate in Art History specializing in South Asian Art.
 In fall of 1990 due to the relocation of her husband's company, she and her husband relocated to Washington, D.C. where they settled in the Adams Morgan area.
 In spring 1998 she received her Ph.D. from Columbia University.
 In 1994 she fulfilled her life-long dream of becoming a university teacher by beginning her teaching career at The George Washington University where she has continuously taught courses in all areas of Asian Art.

 Susi is survived by Richard, her devoted husband of 50 years.
 She was preceded in death by her father, Curt Otto Schloesser, her mother, Vera Emilie Schloesser, and her sister Eva Schloesser.
 A private memorial service will be held at a time to be determined later.
 In lieu of flowers, Susi requested that donations be sent to Covenant House.

-To plant a beautiful memorial tree in memory of Susanne Francoeur, please visit our Tree Store
+To send flowers to the family or plant a tree in memory of Susanne Francoeur, please visit Tribute Store